TuDo-Makerspace/WS2812-Mini-Light/README.md

 ![](docs/Fritzing.png)

-## Software
+## Firmware

 ### Overview

-The software was written with Platformio and makes use of the Barebone AVR library, as well as the low level [TinyWS2812 library](https://github.com/CTXz/TinyWS2812).
+The firmware for hte controller was written with Platformio and makes use of the Barebone AVR library, as well as the low level [TinyWS2812 library](https://github.com/CTXz/TinyWS2812).
 It is highly recommended to use the [Platformio IDE](https://platformio.org/) to build and flash the software, as it automatically handles the dependencies.

+The firmware for this controller can be located in the [src](src/) directory of this repository and is fairly straight forward.
+Upon boot the controller will initialize and set the strip to the specified color.
+After that the controller is done and simply does nothing until its shut down again.

+### Parameters

+The firmware offers a few parameters that can be set to adjust the behavior of the controller.

-The strip color can be configured at the top of the [main.cpp](src/main.cpp) file:
+The strip color can be configured at the top of the [main.cpp](src/main.cpp) file.
+By default, it is set to white:

 ```cpp
 #define R 255